-This document contains an EU proposal for a legal text on Intellectual Property Rights in the Trade Part of a possible modernised EU-Mexico Association Agreement.
-It has been tabled for discussion with Mexico.
-The actual text in the final agreement will be a result of negotiations between the EU and Mexico.
-The EU reserves the right to make subsequent modifications to this proposal.
+This document is the European Union's (EU) proposal for a legal text on intellectual property in the EU-Indonesia FTA.
+It has been tabled for discussion with Indonesia.
+The actual text in the final agreement will be a result of negotiations between the EU and Indonesia.